 The team from Melbourne’s favourite subterranean Middle Eastern haunt, Maha, are heading to the surface of Bond Street this summer with pop-up outdoor restaurant Layla fronted by Shane Delia, open from Wednesday 11 November 2020.
 Celebrating life after lockdown, Layla will serve up Middle Eastern brunch yum cha style beneath a marquee alongside crafty cocktails, a rotation of fresh juices, champagne, and Mediterranean flair.

 From 9.30am each weekend, curb your travel cravings and join in the COVID-safe brunch revelry, transforming an inner-city Melbourne street into an exotic escape.
 The mezze offering will extend beyond the brunch hour, fueled by upbeat tunes and Middle Eastern inspired cocktails.
 Four-legged friends allowed!

 The large-scale flower installations breathing new life into Melbourne

 The saying ‘spring has sprung’ holds a whole new meaning in Melbourne this year.
 From 14 November 2020, 18 giant floral works will bloom throughout the city’s CBD laneways, streets and public spaces.
-For two weeks, Urban Blooms will inject colour, a sense of growth and new beginnings into Melbourne’s life after lockdown cityscape.
+For two weeks Urban Blooms will inject colour, a sense of growth and new beginning into Melbourne’s life after lockdown cityscape.

 This project, born from the City of Melbourne and Victorian Government’s $100 million Melbourne City Recovery Fund, represents the culture and community lead focus of Australia’s culture capital, engaging local florists to create these large-scale installations using locally grown plants.
 These commissioned works will be joined by a QR code to suggest cafes and stores to visit nearby and will score a second life, converted into small bouquets for local community grounds after their two-weeks street stint.